Barbara Bodichon: Adult life

+In 1873, the Jewish-German émigré Ottilie Blind introduced Bodichon to Hertha Ayrton, who would later become a physicist, mathematician, inventor and researcher.
+Bodichon was Ayrton's most significant early mentor.
+She introduced Ayrton to the novelist and feminist George Eliot, and both women encouraged and supported Ayrton's application to Girton College.
+When Ayrton entered Girton College to study mathematics in 1876, Bodichon, along with Eliot, Helen Taylor, and Lady Louisa Sophia Goldsmid helped Ayrton cover the tuition fee of £92 per year (Taylor paid £25 per annum and the others paid the rest).
+Bodichon's friendship with Ayrton continued after the latter left Girton College.
+She supported Ayrton's British patent application for the line-divider, and along with Goldsmid, she advanced Ayrton enough money to take out British and international patents.
+In 1886, when Ayrton's daughter was born, Ayrton named her "Barbara Bodichon" after her mentor.
+When Bodichon passed in 1891, she left a legacy to Ayrton, which allowed Ayrton to financially support her ageing mother, hire a housekeeper to maintain her home and dedicate more time and energy to her scientific research.

 Bodichon was a Unitarian, who wrote of Theodore Parker: "He prayed to the Creator, the infinite Mother of us all (always using Mother instead of Father in this prayer).
 It was the prayer of all I ever heard in my life which was the truest to my individual soul."

 On 21 November 1865 Barbara Bodichon, helped by Jessie Boucherett and Helen Taylor, brought up the idea of a parliamentary reform aimed at achieving the right to vote for women.

 Despite all her public interests, Bodichon found time for society and her favourite art of painting.
 Bodichon studied under William Holman Hunt.
 Her water colours, exhibited at the Salon, the Royal Academy and elsewhere, showed originality and talent, and were admired by Corot and Daubigny.
 Bodichon's London salon included many literary and artistic celebrities of her day.
 She was an early member of the Society of Female Artists (SFA) and showed 59 art works with them between 1858 and 1886.
 She was George Eliot's intimate friend and the first to recognise the authorship of Adam Bede.
 Her personal appearance is said to have inspired "the tall, red-haired heroine of Eliot's Romola with her 'expression of proud tenacity and latent impetuousness'".

 Bodichon died at Robertsbridge, Sussex, on 11 June 1891.